Hazel-Yi/analytics-teamwork/README.md

 Make sure you have (at least) the following installed:

  * Python 3
- * Flask and Flask RESTPlus
+ * Flask and Flask RESTPlus and flask-paginate
+ * matplotlib
  * pandas
  * sqlite3
  * Jupyter Notebook